Kaycee29/terraform-setup-for-aws-redshift-warehouse/README.md

 This project helps you set up an **Amazon Redshift cluster** using **Terraform**, with  IAM permissions and clean configuration for data warehousing.
 ## 🔧 What This Project Does

- this setup usimng terraform will:
+ this setup usimg terraform will:

 - Create a Redshift cluster with your customized settings
 - Attach your IAM role with permissions